35.htm

 Miscellaneous accessories

-Bino-Foto adaptor, $15.
+Bino-Foto adaptor, $10.
 The camera mounts on the padded base.
-The binocular-to-tripod adaptor listed separately below mounts along the slotted rail and holds the binoculars.
+A binocular-to-tripod adaptor (not included) mounts along the slotted rail and holds the binoculars.
 The whole system mounts onto a tripod.
 I bought this early in my photographic career before I could afford a super telephoto lens.
 It actually performed well, despite the complex setup.

 THE ULTIMATE SLIDE EDITOR

-Kodaslide Table Viewer, model A, for 1-3 person viewing of mounted slides on 8X8" rear projection viewer of most attractive streamlined "Moderne" styling, vintage ~1950, Ex+, w/case, $200.
+Kodaslide Table Viewer, model A, for 1-3 person viewing of mounted slides on 8X8" rear projection viewer of most attractive streamlined "Moderne" styling, vintage ~1950, VG, $100.
 The operation of this viewer is as simple and elegant as the design.
 Slides go into the spring loaded compartment on the left.
-Push the center handle in to load a slide and pull it out to eject a slide to the right side.
-There is an in-line switch on the power cord.
+Push the center handle in to load a slide and turn on the light, and pull it out to eject a slide to the right side and turn off the light.
 There is storage for the power cord recessed into the bottom of the viewer.
-There is room in the front half of the viewer storage and transport case for the storage of additional slides.
-Also great used as a presentation viewer.
+Great used as a presentation viewer.
 I use this to show clients slides I have taken for them and prospective clients examples of my work.
 The only drawback to it's use is that your slides had better be up to the quality of the viewer.
-Many have coveted the viewer, and although I have more than one of the viewers, I do not attempt to sell the viewers while trying to sell my photography.

 SLIDE PROJECTORS

-Kodak Carousel 80 capacity slide tray, Mint, boxed, $10 each, 3 available
+Kodak Carousel 80 capacity slide tray, Mint, boxed, 3 for $10

 Remote control extension cord for any of the above projectors, didn't measure it, but guess it to be about 20', $20